 "Tel Aviv University professor Dan Maoz aims to provide a concise guide to the subject for advanced science undergraduates.
 The essentials of modern astrophysics are covered, from traditional topics such as stellar remnants and galaxies to recent research including dark matter and dark energy, while training students in order-of-magnitude analysis."--Times Higher Education

 "[M]aoz makes generous and excellent use of back-of-the-envelope calculations and approximations to the more complete theory, accurate enough to both illustrate the physics and to arrive at decent numerical answers...Lots of material is squeezed into this thin volume.
-The treatment of stellar physics is particularly is particularly insightful; other topics--galaxies and galactic structure and cosmology, are also very well done."--K.L.
+The treatment of stellar physics is particularly insightful; other topics--galaxies and galactic structure and cosmology, are also very well done."--K.L.
 Schick, Choice

 "The presentation of so much material within 250 pages is done very skillfully, with a judicious balance between mathematical discussion and physical argument.
 The pedagogic value of the text is greatly enhanced by the problems given at the end of each chapter.
 Altogether, the book lives well up to the publisher's declared aims."--Leon Mestel, The Observatory